aave/interface/.github/pull_request_template.md

 - [ ]  The `Ready for Dev Review` label has been added

 ## Reviewer Checklist

+Please ensure you, as the reviewer(s), have gone through this checklist to ensure that the code changes are ready to ship safely and to help mitigate any downstream issues that may occur.

 - [ ]  End-to-end tests are passing without any errors
 - [ ]  Code style generally follows existing patterns